Project Lifecycle Resources

 Leverage your district's local expertise

 Many districts maintain networks of local experts (district resource network) with technical and project-planning expertise.
+Download our infographic to take the first step to planning sustainable, successful projects and grants.
 Ask your district international service chair to help you get in touch with them early in the planning process and how to connect with resources to improve projects and global grants.
 Your district or regional experts can serve as advisors to help your club:

 - Align a project with Rotary's areas of focus